 Birmingham LGBT's objectives are to raise awareness of the needs of lesbian, gay, bisexual and trans (LGBT) people in Birmingham and beyond, to advocate for their needs to the wider community and to promote opportunities to LGBT people in Birmingham and beyond to enable them to fully participate in the lives of their community.

-Midland Mencap have already provided the CCG with the opportunity to speak to over 200 people at their AGM on 20 September 2018, to start the engagement process, introduce the Transforming Care Partnership and the CCG, as well as valuable networking opportunities.
+Midland Mencap provided the CCG with the opportunity to speak to over 200 people at their AGM on 20 September 2018, to start the engagement process, introduce the Transforming Care Partnership and the CCG, as well as valuable networking opportunities.